Best Summer Hiking Socks in 2026 , 12 Tested Picks for Hot Weather | Oregon Tails

 Fiber61% merino, 36% nylon, 3% Lycra

-Best forMen’s summer trail running, approach shoes, low-cut hiking shoes, hot summer trails
+Best forMen’s summer trail running, approach shoes, low-cut hiking shoes

 Pros